 To continue to improve your cognitive empathy, practice one or more of these strategies consistently.
 For a better understanding and practical step-by-step guide, download Real Empathy, Real Solutions—and stay tuned for the third and final post in this series, Compassionate Empathy.

-For more customized support, contact us at Heartmanity to learn more about our coaching programs.
+For more customized support, contact us at support@Heartmanity to learn more about our coaching programs.